smithm4949/11-Express-Notetaker-Challenge/README.md

 ## Description

-This weeks challenge is to create a notetaker app in using express.js.
+This weeks challenge was to create a notetaker app in using express.js.
 This app should be deployed live on heroku and accessible publicly.

 ## Deployment